en_USEnglish

 module.exports = add;

-You can then use this custom module in your code by importing it using the "require" function, as follows:
+You can then use this custom module in your code by importing it using the "require" function, like this:

 const add = require('./myModule');